seehiong/banana-levelup/README.md

     ```
     The application will be available at `http://localhost:5173` (or another port if 5173 is in use).

+5.  **(Optional) Generate Character Rotations:**
+    To generate the 360° rotational views for the characters, run the `setup-rotations` script.
+    ```bash
+    # Generate rotations for ALL characters
+    npm run setup-rotations
+    # Or, generate for a single character (e.g., sprout-mole)
+    npm run setup-rotations -- sprout-mole
+    ```

 ### Available Scripts

 - `npm run dev`: Starts the Vite development server.